barbercash/ArticleSummarizer/README.md

-# Analyzes PDF and summarizes each chapter
+# Analyze PDFs and create a summary for each chapter